#30DaysWild no 23: The sparrows are learning to hover so they can get at the suspended feeders at Wheatland Farm!

 This time last year – we were seeing the first emerald damselflies around the wildlife pond below Balebarn Eco Lodge.
 Not so in 2021 – but they will emerge eventually.
 We think of them more as a July species at Wheatland Farm.

 This time in 2019: we were watching a bumblebee wait out the rain amidst Wheatland Farm’s ox eye daisies.
 It’s a bit damp again today, but cloudy rather than rainy.
 Devon has had a decent mix of sunshine and rain this June.

 This time in 2018: We were off to the pub – the Duke of York at Iddesleigh – where you can watch the house martins while enjoying a pint of Devon ale or cider outside.
 As covid restrictions lift, Devon pubs with beer gardens and outside tables and great places to relax.
-Our nearest pubs to Wheatland Farm are the Lymington Arms in Wembworthy and the Kings Arms in Winkleigh.
-Both are about 2 miles away and you can borrow a farm bike to reach them.
+Our nearest pub to Wheatland Farm is the Kings Arms in Winkleigh.
+It’s about 2 miles away and you can borrow a farm bike to reach it.